Yukiooooo/PHYS-5391/assignment-5-2/README.md

 then a 'results.txt' output file is created, you can compare this data with the reference data via:

-$ diff results.txt results_correct.txt or use <tkdiff> instead of diff
+$ diff results.txt results_correct.txt or use tkdiff

 to get the plot, in your command line via: